short-greg/zenkai/docs/source/modules/kaku.rst

 Kaku:

 - :mod:`LearningMachine` - The core class for training .
 This inherits from nn.Module
-- :mod:`IO` - Class used for input and output
+- :mod:`IO` - Subclass of Tuple for storing the input and output of a machine
+- :mod:`Criterion` - Torch module for assessing the output of a learning machine.
 - :mod:`StepTheta` - Use to update the parameters of a model.
 LearningMachine inherits this.
+- :mod:`OptimFactory` - Use to create optimizers.
 - :mod:`StepX` - Use to get t the next t.
 LearningMachine inherits this.
 - :mod:`State` - Use to store the learning state with for an interation.
 - :mod:`Hook` - There are a variety of hooks that can be created to extend learning.
 They can be added to accumulate, step, step_x etc.